jtoilliez/slr/README.md

 ```

 ### Available Locations
-From that point on, wee locations available in the projection dataset:
+From that point on, we can list all locations available in the `scenarios.json` file:
 ```python
 slr.SLRScenarios.show_all_available_locations()
 ```